nfonrose/RadioLiveALaCarte/rlalc-backend-media-labeler-basic-schedule/README.md

 ## Role

-Enrich the media-database, for each [Segment](../README.md#segment-rlac), with [Program](../README.md#program) and [Program-segment](../README.md#program-segment-aka-segment-gmfm) information based on theoritical radio schedules.
+Enrich the chunks stored in the media-database with [programId](../README.md#program) and [segmentId](../README.md#segment) metadata information, computed using "theoretical radio schedules" and "recording times".

-Use basic information such as *segment-source-radioid* and *segment-time-recordingtimestart* combined with Radio program schedules to add metadata like:
+Use basic information such as *chunk-recordingid* and *chunk-time-recordingtimestart* combined with Radio program schedules to compute metadata values like:
-- *segment-approx-programid*
+- *chunk-approx-programid*
-- *segment-approx-programsegmentid*
+- *chunk-approx-segmentid*

 ## Execution